cap-js/docs/java/working-with-cql/query-api.md

 }
 ```

-If you want to preserve the structure and rather have the author's name in a dedicated author object you can do an [expand](#expand):
+If you want to preserve the structure and rather have the author's name in a dedicated author object, use [expand](#expand):

 ```java
 Select.from("bookshop.Books")